tuned-org-uk/arrowspace-analysis/notebooks/README.md

 This folder contains notebooks used to probe how ArrowSpace spectral indexing behaves on synthetic manifolds and real-world embeddings.
 The goal is to quantify **how well ArrowSpace λ-scores expose semantic basins and boundaries**, and how they should be correctly combined (or not combined) with vanilla geometric algorithms.

-The design principles below apply to all notebooks, with notebook `01__arrowspace_local_minima.ipynb` acting as the canonical reference implementation.[cite:52]
+The design principles below apply to all notebooks, with notebook `01__arrowspace_local_minima.ipynb` acting as the canonical reference implementation.

 ---